Almost optimal query algorithm for hitting set using a subset query: Introduction

-\defproblem{\npphs}{The set of vertices $U(\mathcal{H})$ of a $d$-uniform hypergraph $\mathcal{H}$, the access to a \gpise{} oracle, and a positive integer $k$.}{A set $\hs(\cH)$ having at most $k$ vertices such that any hyperedge in $\cH$ intersects with $\hs(\cH)$ if such a set exists.
-Otherwise, we report such a set does not exist.}
+\defproblem{\npphs}{The set of vertices $U(\mathcal{H})$ of a $d$-uniform hypergraph $\mathcal{H}$, access to a \gpis{} oracle, and a positive integer $k$.}{ Among all the subsets of $U(\cH)$ of size at most $k$, output a set $S$ of smallest size such that any hyperedge of $\cH$ intersects with $S$.
+Otherwise, we report no such set exist among all the subsets of $U(\cH)$ of size at most $k$.}